The Monbiot Effect Series

 Among the illiterate, the power of the Book in the hands of the schooled is still unchallengeable.
 As literacy rates in the poorest parts of the world collapse, reactionaries extend their authority by preying on the vulnerability of unschooled people.
 [1]

+I agree that Catholic or Christian missionaries taking advantage of vulnerable people is wrong.
+But to describe illiterate people as "vulnerable" is a cultural hegemonic claim.
 In the past and today, Western-European governments value reading, writing and arithmetic as the gold standard for education.
 Basically, if you can't read, write or do arithmetic then you're inferior.
 This is the cultural hegemonic legacy of Western-European colonizers.

 I know a few Aboriginal seniors who are illiterate but still live a great life.
 The idea that, if you can't read, then you'll never make it, is true for those who want to live in the modern information technological age.
+But for those that choose a rural traditional cultural life, reading, writing and arithmetic have a lower value.
+The idea that illiterate people don't have a mind or character is complete ideological nonsense.
+In my book, Monbiot is guilty of cultural hegemony.
+Moving on.

 Religious Environmentalism